MicrosoftDocs/azure-docs/articles/data-factory/sap-change-data-capture-shir-preparation.md

 # Self-hosted integration runtime (SHIR) preparation for the SAP change data capture (CDC) solution in Azure Data Factory (Preview)

-[!INCLUDEappliesto-adf-asa-md]
+[!INCLUDE appliesto-adf-asa-md]

-This topic introduces and describes preparation of the self-hosted integration runtime (SHIR) for SAP change data capture (Preview) in Azure Data Factory.
+This article introduces and describes preparation of the self-hosted integration runtime (SHIR) for SAP change data capture (Preview) in Azure Data Factory.

 To prepare SHIR w/ SAP ODP connector, complete the following steps:

 ## Create and configure SHIR

 On ADF Studio, create and configure SHIR, see [Create and configure a self-hosted integration runtime](create-self-hosted-integration-runtime.md?tabs=data-factory).
-You can download our latest private SHIR version w/ improved performance and detailed error messages from [SHIR installation download](https://www.microsoft.com/en-us/download/details.aspx?id=39717) and install it on your on-premises/virtual machine.
+You can download our latest private SHIR version w/ improved performance and detailed error messages from [SHIR installation download](https://www.microsoft.com/download/details.aspx?id=39717) and install it on your on-premises/virtual machine.

 The more CPU cores you have on your SHIR machine, the higher your data extraction throughput.
 For example, our internal test achieved +12 MB/s throughput from running parallel extractions on SHIR machine w/ 16 CPU cores.